ee-jackson/academic-kickstart/content/about/index.md

 I am a PhD student in the NERC Centre for Doctoral Training in Quantitative and Modelling Skills in Ecology and Evolution (QMEE).
 I am broadly interested in community ecology, the compexities of ecosystems and how they respond to change.

 My current research focuses on the role of pre-dispersal insect seed predators in maintaining tropical plant diversity in Panama.
-I am using using long-term datasets of seed rain to model community dynamics and collecting information on individual plant species and their enemies in the field.
+I am using long-term datasets of seed rain to model community dynamics and collecting information on individual plant species and their enemies in the field.

-My previous research has seen me experimentally evolving phytoplankton in the field and extracting bacterial DNA in the lab.
+My previous research has seen me experimentally evolving phytoplankton in mesocosms, culturing bacteria from amphibian microbiomes and sequencing DNA from meltwater ponds in Antarctica.

 <br>
 <div class = "row">